bogeeee/restfuncs/readme.md

    * This JSDoc also gets outputted in the API browser / OpenAPI spec.
    * @param myComplexParam Your parameters can be of any typescript type.
 They are automatically validated at runtime.
    * @param myCallback You can have server->client callback functions as parameters.
 Their arguments also get validated and shaped (like, see return).
 Here we send the progress of the file upload. // TODO: allow deeply nested
    * @param myUploadFile Use the UploadFile type anywhere in your parameters (can be multiple, a ...rest param, or deeply nested).
-As soon as you suck on the stream, the restfuncs client will send that corresponding upload in an extra http request.
+As soon as you suck on the stream, the restfuncs client will send that corresponding upload in an extra http request in the background.
    */
   @remote({/* RemoteMethodOptions */})
-  myAPIMethod(myComplexParam: { id?: number, name: string }, myCallback?: (percentDone: number) => void, myUploadFile?: UploadFile) {
+  myRemoteMethod(myComplexParam: { id?: number, name: string }, myCallback?: (percentDone: number) => void, myUploadFile?: UploadFile) {
     // ADVANCED:
     // this.req.... // Access the raw (express) request.
 Field is simulated at call time.
     // this.res.... // Access the raw (express) response.
 Field is simulated at call time.
     // (myCallback as Callback).... // Access some options under the hood

-    return `Hello ${myComplexParam.name}, your userId is ${this.myLogonUserId}` // The output automatically gets validated and shaped into the declared or implicit return type of `myAPIMethod`.
+    return `Hello ${myComplexParam.name}, your userId is ${this.myLogonUserId}` // The output automatically gets validated and shaped into the declared or implicit return type of `myRemoteMethod`.
 Extra properties get removed.
 TODO: See Typescript tips an tricks on how to shape the result
   }

   // ... <-- More @remote methods